Hoima District: Overview

 Hoima District, Buliisa District, Kibaale District, Kiryandongo District, Kakumiro District, Kagadi District and Masindi District, constitute Bunyoro sub-region, which is coterminous with the Kingdom of Bunyoro.
 The palace of the Omukama of Bunyoro is located in Hoima.

 Population

 During the 1991 national population census, the population of Hoima District was about 197,850.
 In 2002, the national census that year, estimated the population of the district at bout 343,620, with an annual population growth rate of 2.8%.
 In 2012, the mid-year district population was estimated at 548,800.
+According to the UBOS census report, in 2014 the population of Hoima was 205,432 and in 2024 was 257,544.

 Economic activity

 Agriculture with emphasis on food crops is the backbone of the district economy.
 Crops grown include: